yuyangch/ros_node_add_imu_noise/README.md

 ```

-The gazebo_ros_imu.cpp plugin is developed by the following authors
+The gazebo_imu_plugin.cpp is a gazebo plugin.
+It is developed by the following authors
 ```
  * Copyright 2015 Fadri Furrer, ASL, ETH Zurich, Switzerland
  * Copyright 2015 Michael Burri, ASL, ETH Zurich, Switzerland